 \end{proof}

 Next we would like to consider arbitrary convex sets, but there is a subtlety.
-We must instead consider all sets which are convex up to measure zero corrections (as is done in~\cite{PePRS2013}).
-So far we have only been working with polygons and if the symmetric difference of two polygons has zero measure in $\nu$ (and therefore also in $\mu$) we know that those polygons are actually the same set.
-Of course, this is not true for arbitrary subsets of $\R^2$.
-Recall that $\nu$ and the Lebesgue measure $\mu$ have exactly the same measure zero sets, so the equivalence relation in the following definition does not depend on the choice of admissible measure.
+So far we have only been working with polygons and if the symmetric difference of two polygons has zero measure in $\nu$, and therefore also in $\mu$, those polygons are the same set, but this is not true for arbitrary subsets of $\R^2$.
+For the measure of the symmetric difference to produce a metric on the collection of subsets of $\R^2$ one must only consider these sets up to measure zero corrections.
+Thus, instead of considering only convex sets we will now consider all sets which are convex up to measure zero corrections (as is done in~\cite{PePRS2013}).
+Recall that $\nu$ and the Lebesgue measure $\mu$ have precisely the same measure zero sets, so the equivalence relation in the following definition does not depend on the choice of admissible measure.